If you missed the shooting stars of San Lorenzo, don't worry: this is the infallible way to observe them again

 Here’s the best way to see shooting stars

-San Lorenzo night It has always been seen as showing that “spatial” nature gives it to us regularly and periodically every year.
+The night of San Lorenzo has always been seen as a spectacle presented to us by “spatial” nature on a regular and periodic basis every year.
 But sometimes due to weather conditions, work, personal obligations, or simple forgetfulness, you can’t watch that great weather.
-But don’t worry, because there is not only the night of August 12th and there is a useful way to observe it also on other special occasions.
+But don’t worry, because There is not only the night of August 12th A useful way to monitor them is also on other special occasions.

 “Internet trailblazer.
 Travelaholic.
 Passionate social media evangelist.
 Tv advocate.”